drazil100/dusklight.vim/README.md

 ## Getting Started

-To use this you need to have "set termguicolors" in your config.
+To use this you need to have `set termguicolors` in your config.
 The theme will not look the same without this.

 ## About